drblue9001/blockchain-backpack/website/part2.md

 The implementation of this is once again straightforward: Check validity, open for modifications, remove attributes, finalize.

-We want to invoke it similarly to painting the item, in a single message.
+We want to invoke it similarly to painting the item, in a single transaction.
 Ideally:

 ```cpp
 // As the owner of |painted_item_id|.